 Summary for How Covered Calls Work

 In this post you’ve seen how covered calls work.
-By adding covered calls to a portfolio of individual stocks or all types of ETF’s, investors can increase income while slightly lowering investment risk.
+By adding covered calls to a portfolio of individual stocks or ETF’s, investors can increase income while slightly lowering investment risk.

 The best place to start is with my Ultimate Wealth Plan.
 You can get it here now.